numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``get_transferfunction(...) -> function handling cast`` (signature to be decided).
   This function returns a low-level implementation of a strided casting function ("transfer function").
-* ``cast_kind`` attribute with one of safe, unsafe, or same-kind.
+* ``cast_kind`` attribute with one of equivalent, safe, unsafe, or same-kind.
 Used to quickly decide casting safety when this is relevant.

 ``resolve_descriptors`` provides information about whether or not a cast is safe and is of importance mainly for parametric DTypes.
 ``get_transferfunction`` provides NumPy with a function capable of performing the actual cast.
-Initially the implementation of ``get_transferfunction`` will be *private*, and users will only be able to provide contiguous loops with the signature.
+Initially the implementation of ``get_transferfunction`` will be *private*, and users will only be able to provide strided loops with the signature.

 **Performing the cast**